drumpt/CS474_Term_Project/README.md

 ```

 ### 3. Run docker image
-First identify "IMAGE_ID" for built docker image and type the command below.
+First identify "IMAGE_ID" for built docker image by typing "docker images" and type the command below.
 ```
 docker run -it "IMAGE_ID" ./run_on_docker.sh
 ```